The Case for Linked Identities

 What happens when that particular service does not provide for a way to easily start over?
 Worst yet, one application or service is asking me similar, but different questions than a second application or service.
 Still, I am the same person.
 The same special attributes that make me unique are not changing.
 The questions that could be asked are unchanging.

 What a pain it is to require me to register answers to questions for each and every unique identity source.
 Why can’t I for example, connect my Google Apps business account with my local Active Directory identity?
-What about my Office 365 account and my phone voice mail system password?
+What about my Microsoft 365 (and Office 365) account and my phone voice mail system password?
 After all, each of these provides a boundary that I pass through every day in order to use the device or service.
 Each of these unique passages is a means to identity me.
 I am but one person.
 Until a single means of sign on (SSO) is both 100% pervasive and ubiquitous, I will always be troubled with having to maintain a unique set of secret answers to questions in order to unlock those special accounts or reset those easily forgotten passwords.

 Being the one human form that I am, I really have only one answer to the same questions.

 A system capable of resetting my password or unlocking my account is a life saver for any IT organization.
 The realization of reduced help desk calls is enumerated easily.
 The return on investment is easily recognized when you consider the possibility of reducing or eliminating such calls.
 Still, each user may have multiple applications for which they have an identity protected by a password.
 An application designed to aid in the reduction of such calls should be capable of managing such incremental business applications.
 It should do so while maintaining a single set of questions for a single person.